 About the GPU cryptocurrency mining rig

 For beginner’s we advocate that your first mining rig build is an Nvidia-based GPU miner that runs the Windows 10 operating system.
 Of course, you can use this guide and substitute AMD graphics cards and/or a different operating system.
 If you’re new to mining with video cards the essential difference is the chips at the core of the two video card platforms.
 They are both good technologies.
 Each excels at mining different cryptocurrency algorithms, however.
 Finally, AMD cards require some non-beginner tinkering to get them to perform at speed.
 Thus, we’re going with the highly flexible Nvidia GTX 1070 video card to do our heavy lifting.

-A mining rig build for beginners and beyond
+A cryptocurrency mining rig build for beginners and beyond

 The goal of this guide is to take you from zero to building a 6 GPU rig in as little time as possible in a clear, concise manner.
 The assumption of this guide is that you are new to cryptocurrency GPU mining and have little experience with building computers on your own.
 If you’re not a beginner, don’t get frustrated.
 In this guide we’re going to take it slow.
 If you find a topic that you understand, just move on to the next section or step.